minmus-9/lysp/README.md

 This one is different from the others I've studied in that it:
 - Has been written in continuation-passing-style (CPS) and uses trampolines throughout (see refs),
+- Is usable enough to get through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)
 - Has first-class continuations with unlimited extent,
 - Has tail-call support,
 - Won't blow up the Python runtime stack, and
-- Was usable enough to get me through ``Structure and Interpretation of Computer Programs'' (SICP aka the Wizard Book, see the references below)

 ```
 (define (loop f)